Summary

 With most observers believing the 6th was a likely Democratic pickup,[16] Walker announced he would not run for a fourth term.[17]

 Manning won the Democratic primary, and in the general election, she defeated Republican nominee Lee Haywood with 62% of the vote.
-Upon her swearing-in on January 3, 2021,[16] she became the first Democrat to represent this district since 1985, and the first white Democrat to represent a Triad-based district since Steve Neal left office in 1995.
+Upon her swearing-in on January 3, 2021,[18] she became the first woman to ever represent the 6th District,[19] the first Democrat to represent this district since 1985,[19] and the first Jewish person to represent North Carolina in Congress.[20]

-Manning has stated health care is one of her driving issues, motivated by the “labyrinthine process of getting insurance” to cover her daughter’s medication.[17]
+Manning has stated health care is one of her driving issues, motivated by the “labyrinthine process of getting insurance” to cover her daughter’s medication for a chronic illness.[21]

 Tenure